 The Vulnerables

-A Most Anticipated or Best Book of Fall: The New York Times, TIME Magazine, Elle, Washington Post, Lit Hub, The Millions, Good Housekeeping, The Week, Southern Living, Town and Country
+A Best Book of 2023: NPR, Kirkus, Vogue, Harper’s Bazaar, San Francisco Chronicle, The New Republic, Irish Times, She Reads and a Goodreads Staff Top Pick.
+A Most Anticipated or Best Book of Fall or Best Book of November: The New York Times, TIME Magazine, Elle, Washington Post, Lit Hub, The Millions, Good Housekeeping, The Week, Southern Living, Town and Country, Shondaland, Book Riot, Chicago Review of Books, Good Morning America, and a November Indie Next List Pick

 About Sigrid

-Sigrid Nunez has published eight novels, including A Feather on the Breath of God, The Last of Her Kind, Salvation City, The Friend, and, most recently, What Are You Going Through.
-Her new novel, The Vulnerables, will be published in November 2023.
+Sigrid Nunez has published nine novels, including A Feather on the Breath of God, The Last of Her Kind, The Friend, What Are You Going Through, and, most recently, The Vulnerables.
 Nunez is also the author of Sempre Susan: A Memoir of Susan Sontag.
 The Friend, a New York Times bestseller, won the 2018 National Book Award and was a finalist for the 2019 Simpson/Joyce Carol Oates Prize.
 In France, it was longlisted for the 2019 Prix Femina and named a finalist for the 2019 Prix du Meilleure Livre.
 It was also a finalist for the 2020 International Dublin Literary Award.
 Nunez’s other honors and awards include a Whiting Writer’s Award, a Berlin Prize Fellowship, the Rosenthal Family Foundation Award, the Rome Prize in Literature, and a Guggenheim Fellowship.
 She is a member of the American Academy of Arts and Letters.
 Among the journals to which she has contributed are The New York Times, The New York Times Book Review, The Wall Street Journal, The Paris Review, The New York Review of Books, Threepenny Review, Harper’s, London Review of Books, and newyorker.com.
 Her work has also appeared in several anthologies, including four Pushcart Prize volumes and four anthologies of Asian-American literature.
 Her story “The Plan” was selected for The Best American Short Stories 2019.
 Her essay “Life and Story,” originally published in The Sewanee Review, was selected for The Best American Essays 2023.
 Her work has been published in more than thirty countries.

 Sigrid Nunez reads from “The Friend” at the 2018 National Book Awards Finalists Reading